tagion/tagion/bdd/tagion/testbench/services/Transcript_service.md

 `service`

-*Given* an epoch-list where some of the inputs are used multiple times.
+*Given* an epoch-list where some of the inputs are used multiple time.

 `time`